-- Cumulative EPS: The Compensation and Benefits Committee chose Cumulative EPS because it believes this performance criterion is an indicator of our profitability and best represents our business's ability to generate on-going stockholder value in successfully executing our business strategy. - ROIC: The Compensation and Benefits Committee chose ROIC because it believes it is a key measurement that indicates success in making long-term capital investment decisions that improve financial and operational performance and increase stockholder value. - Relative TSR: The Compensation and Benefits Committee chose Relative TSR because it believes it is a key measurement that indicates overall stockholder value as compared to our proxy peers.
+- Cumulative EPS: The Compensation and Benefits Committee believes Cumulative EPS is an indicator of our profitability and best represents our business's ability to generate on-going stockholder value in successfully executing our business strategy. - ROIC: The Compensation and Benefits Committee believes ROIC is a key measurement that indicates success in making long-term capital investment decisions that improve financial and operational performance and increase stockholder value. - Relative TSR: The Compensation and Benefits Committee believes Relative TSR is a key measurement that indicates overall stockholder value as compared to our proxy peers.